logto-io/docs/docs/docs/recipes/custom-domain/use-custom-domain.md

 });
 ```

-## Modifying Auth Endpoints for Other Applications
+## Modifying auth endpoints for other applications

 If you have applications that aren't using the Logto SDK, it's necessary to update their auth endpoints.